Ministry of Emergency Preparedness and Response

+The Ministry of Emergency Preparedness and Response is an Ontario government ministry responsible for the coordination, promotion, development and implementation of programs related to prevention, preparedness, mitigation, response and recovery from emergencies in Ontario.
+This includes administration of the Emergency Management Ontario Program.
+It is the office of emergency management and division of the Ontario government responsible for coordinating and overseeing emergency management across the province.

+Emergency Management Ontario

+While the Ministry was established in 2025, and before Emergency Management Ontario (EMO) was brought under the Ministry, EMO was established in 1980 as its own agency to play a key role in ensuring municipalities and provincial ministries implement comprehensive emergency management initiatives.

 In cases where local capacities are overwhelmed, EMO may municipalities in accessing additional resources and support.
 During large-scale crises, the Premier and Cabinet of Ontario can declare a provincial emergency under the Emergency Management and Civil Protection Act, enabling the issuance of special emergency orders to protect the safety of Ontarians.

 The agency also provides guidance and support to communities, First Nations, and ministries, offering advice on emergency management program development and execution.

-Concept of Operations

-Emergency Management Ontario (EMO) operates under an escalating approach to emergency management, ensuring responsibilities are progressively assigned based on the scale and complexity of an emergency.
-This tiered approach begins with individuals, and if necessary, can escalate to the federal levels when local capacities are overwhelmed.

-Individual and Family Preparedness
+Individual and Family Level

 The foundation of emergency management begins at the individual level.
 Citizens are responsible for their own safety and preparedness, which includes planning for emergencies that may temporarily isolate entire neighborhoods from local services and utilities.
 Individuals and families are encouraged to have emergency supplies to sustain themselves for at least 72 hours.